Nood24/MIDI-Real-Time/README.md

-# MIDI-Real-Time
+# One Man Ceiidh
-Real Time Project

-A University of Glasgow ENG5220: Real Time Embedded Programming (2019-20) project.

-This project aims to use the MIDI signal from the playing of a single accordion to produce the sound of a full ceilidh band.
+A University of Glasgow ENG5220: Real Time Embedded Programming (2019-20) project that aims to allow a single accordion player to perform a full ceilidh solo by generating the backing music in real time as they play.

 The system is made up of a Rasperry Pi 3B+ with a normal monitor and keyboard.
 The keyboard and monitor allow the the system to be controlled the pi provides the procesing of the accordion MIDI signal into an AUX output of a full ceilidh band.
 An overview of the system software is shown in the UML at the bottom of this README.